 If the gym is too tame for you, that could be because you crave the adrenaline rush of extreme sports.
-When you transition from high school to college, you don’t have to leave behind that love of thrill-seeking activities.
+When you transition from the established IGCSE tuition centre in Malaysia to college, you don’t have to leave behind that love of thrill-seeking activities.
+However if you’re looking for proven methods in helping secondary students to learn Chinese as a language and a subject, then check out this tuition for secondary level Chinese site for more info!
 Instead, look for a university that offers the athletic action that you’re looking for, including the four choices below.

 When You’re a Risk Taker

 The reality is that you won’t want to stop taking risks once you’re out of high school as that has been part of your spirit from a young age.
 The good news is that you can find places to do extreme sports close by university campuses.

 The recreational activities, such as rock-climbing and motocross, can bring you pleasure and add to the excitement of life.
 That makes them a great way to spend time when you’re not in class or studying.
 Check out the best universities for extreme sports fans below.

 Also known as CU, the University of Colorado Boulder was ranked by The Princeton Review as one of the top ten party schools in the US for the 2017-18 school year.
 But while you might be into extreme partying, this list is all about the top universities for extreme sports, so let’s stick to the main topic.

 This university in Boulder, Colorado is close to Eldorado Canyon State Park, which is home to some of the world’s leading rock-climbing spots.
 What’s more, CU students are known to head out snowboarding, bungee jumping, and hang gliding when they’re not dedicating their time to their studies.